eliasbnk/dev-setup/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-type all of the following into iTerm2 at once:
+type all of the following into Terminal at once:

 ```
 npm init -y

-npm install -g eslint

 npm i -D eslint prettier eslint-plugin-prettier eslint-config-prettier eslint-plugin-node eslint-config-node